 The Customer agrees to the use of email (using an email address specified by the Customer) or another electronic method of transmission as the medium for sending invoices and reminders.

-Summary: For the paid Debitoor subscription, you pay for one month at the time.
+Summary: For the paid Debitoor subscriptions, you pay for one month at the time.
 Remember to pay your invoice, otherwise we may not grant you access, until you’ve paid it.

-For the paid Debitoor subscription, you pay for one month at the time.
+For the paid Debitoor subscriptions, you pay for one month at the time.
 Remember to pay your invoice, otherwise we may not grant you access, until you’ve paid it.

 5. Customer data

 The Customer owns and may use their data stored in the System at their own discretion.

 Customer data will be deleted at the expiry of the subscription and cannot be recovered hereafter.